ayush51/tutorial/tutorial.md

 ###### Welcome to Surfly!

 Surfly enables you to integrate our co-browsing technology fully into your own website.
-The appearance of the co-browsing session can be fully customised, to allow for a seamless addition to your website.
+The appearance of the co-browsing session can be fully customised to allow for a seamless addition to your website.
 Surfly is easy to set up, as only requires a small addition to your websites' source code.
-Small changes within this code snippet allow you to specify the options you desire.
+Small changes within this code snippet allow you to adapt Surfly to your needs.

 ###### What is a Surfly session?

 A Surfly session will allow you to share browsers, video chat and text chat with others.
-A vistor to your website will request a session, either through clicking a button, entering a webpage, or by simply pressing CTRL+ENTER.
+A session is started once a vistor to your website requests a session, either through clicking a button, entering a webpage, or by simply pressing CTRL+ENTER.
 The visitor will be queue'd until an agent joins the session.
-Once the agent has joined, the session can begin.
 The visitor is in control, and is refered to as the leader of the session.
 The agent can see everything that the leader is doing, and can guide them through the website.
 Control between the leader and the agent can also be switched during the session, and it is possible to have multiple followers in one session.

 ###### Taking a session

 The sessions can be managed via Surfly's admin panel.
-Requests for sessions are listed in the Queue panel.
-Here, agents can see how many users they have queue'd up, and how long they have been waiting.
+To take a session, navigate to the Queue panel.
+Here, agents can see how many users they have queue'd up, their location, and the time they have been waiting.
 To take a session, the agent simply presses the "take call" button.
 If your visitors are logged in on your website already, you can also show their name in the queue, so that the agent greeting them knows who they are.

 ![The Queue panel](https://raw.github.com/surfly/tutorial/master/screens/queue_panel.png)